 Milky Way Photography:

-• Technique: Capture the Milky Way with wide-angle lenses and short to medium exposures.
-Look for dark skies with minimal light pollution.
+Technique: To photograph the Milky Way, use wide-angle lenses and short to medium exposures.
+Seek dark skies with minimal light pollution.

 Planning: